QR2.1.1 The Quantum Network

 19. What is Occam’s razor?
 Does it support physical realism?
 (QR1.6.1)

-21. Does quantum realism challenge the correctness of physics equations?
-If not, what does it do?
+21. Does quantum realism change the equations of physics?
+If not, what does it change?
 (QR1.6.3)

 Next